Outside Employment Policy

 When to Use

 A significant percentage of today's workforce is employed by more than one organization at a time Employees generally seek outside employment to supplement their income.
-Employees who seek outside work pose a number of risks to an employer, including not having the energy to perform at their full capacity, which could lead to workplace hazards and decreased productivity.
-Outside employment may also limit an employee's ability to work overtime, increase the risk that confidential information will be leaked, and pose potential conflicts of interest.
+Employees who seek outside work may pose a number of risks to an employer, including not having the energy to perform at their full capacity, which could lead to workplace hazards and decreased productivity.
+Outside employment may also limit an employee's ability to work overtime, increase the risk that the employer's confidential information will be leaked, and pose potential conflicts of interest.

 Below is a model policy that can be further tailored to fit the employer's specific needs